vgno/ssehub/README.md

 #### Redis
 Stores events in Redis which also makes this store distributed and usable by multiple instances of ssehub.

-To request all events since a certain ID ise the query parameter `lastEventId=<id>` or header `Last-Event-ID: <id>`.
+To request all events since a certain ID use the query parameter `lastEventId=<id>` or header `Last-Event-ID: <id>`.
-You can also request the entire cache for the channel by using query parameter `getallcache=1`.
+You can also request the entire cache for a channel by using query parameter `getallcache=1`.

 # License